BLOODSHED-10/The Drama at the Ark’s Exit

 And he offered burnt offering on the Altar” (Genesis 8: 20)

-Without being ordered to do so, Noah offered BURNT OFFERINGS.
-He selected the sacrifices out of the ‘kosher’ or ‘pure’ species, that YHVH had ordered to bring in the Ark in seven samples.
-Only these species would be accepted late to offer in the Holy Temple.
+So without being ordered to do so, Noah selected the animals for sacrifices out of the ‘kosher’ or ‘pure’ species, that YHVH had ordered him to bring along with him into the Ark in seven samples.
+Only these species would be qualified by Israel to be consumed as kosher food.

-As we’ve’ said, Noah unloaded all his worries about starting civilization again.
+Noah unloaded all his hesitation to start civilization again.

-He warried about the human heart, being so bloodthirsty.
+He warried about the nature human heart, being so bloodthirsty.

-And he asked the Heavenly Court to change its heart: to have more Mercy in it and less harsh Judgment.
+And he also asked the Heavenly Court to change its heart – to have in it more Mercy and less harsh Judgment.